SaxonRah/DevPunk/ReadMe.txt

 The goal of DevPunk is to one day create an easy interface with ActionScript/FlashPunk/PunkUI/Box2Dto house PunkUI World Instancing.
-DevPunk Is an attempt to combine alot of the flashpunk/punkui/ogmo level code / snippets into a gigantic lib to start from for noobies like myself. :] Sorry if there are deleted comments or some changed code in some files, I do it for readability on my part as i dev, I'll update the files once i'm finished with the first revision
+DevPunk Is an attempt to combine alot of the flashpunk/punkui/ogmo level code / snippets into a gigantic lib to start from for noobies like myself. :]
+Sorry if there are deleted comments or some changed code in some files.
-This is not a final product im not  for damages ect.. ect..
+I do it for readability on my part as i dev, I'll update the files once i'm finished with the first revision This is not a final product im not  for damages ect.. ect..

 You can view the latest demo here [https://github.com/kgbkgb/DevPunk/blob/master/bin/OgmoFlashPunkUI.swf?raw=true]